taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 # leanpub-end-insert
 ~~~~~~~~

 After you have lifted the state up, the parent component takes care about the local state management.
 Both child components don't need to take care about it anymore.
-You have lifted the state up to share the local state across more components.
-THe list gets filtered by the search query before it reaches the `List` component.
+You have lifted the state up to share the local state across the child components.
+The list gets filtered by the search query before it reaches the `List` component.

 Let's get to the second example: the "Archive in a List"-example.
 It builds up on the previous example, but this time the `List` component has the extended functionality to archive an item in the list.

+First, the `List` component:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~